Today's Articles

 *Jamaican Creole is celebrated on this date in 1692.

-Jamaican Patois, known locally as Patois (Patwa or Patwah) and called Jamaican Creole by linguists, is an English-based creole language with West African influences.
-A majority of non-English loan words are of Akan Ashanti origin.
-Spoken primarily in Jamaica and among the Jamaican diaspora; it is spoken by the majority of Jamaicans as a native language.
+Jamaican Patois, known locally as Patois (Patwa or Patwah) and called Jamaican Creole by linguists, is an English-based Creole language with West African influences.
+Most non-English loan words are of Akan Ashanti origin.
+It is spoken primarily in Jamaica and among the Jamaican diaspora; the majority of Jamaicans consider it their native language.

 Creoles, including Jamaican Patois, are often stigmatized as a low-prestige language even when spoken as the mother tongue by the majority of the local population.
-Jamaican pronunciation and vocabulary are significantly different from English despite heavy use of English words or derivatives, but the writing system shows commonalities with the English alphabet.
-Significant Jamaican Patois-speaking communities exist among Jamaican expatriates in Miami, New York City, Toronto, Hartford, Washington, D.C., Nicaragua, Costa Rica, and Panama (in the Caribbean coast), as well as London, Birmingham, Manchester, and Nottingham.
+Jamaican pronunciation and vocabulary are significantly different from English despite the heavy use of English words or derivatives, but the writing system shows commonalities with the English alphabet.
+Significant Jamaican Patois-speaking communities exist among Jamaican expatriates in Miami, New York City, Toronto, Hartford, Washington, D.C., Nicaragua, Costa Rica, Panama (on the Caribbean coast), London, Birmingham, Manchester, and Nottingham.

 A mutually intelligible variety is found in San Andrés y Providencia Islands, Colombia, brought to the island by descendants of Jamaican Maroons (escaped slaves) in the 18th century.
 Mesolectal forms are similar to very basilectal Belizean Kriol.
-Jamaican Patois exists mostly as a spoken language and is also heavily used for musical purposes, especially in reggae and dancehall as well as other genres.
+Jamaican Patois is a spoken language that is also heavily used for musical purposes, especially in reggae and dancehall, as well as other genres.

 Although standard British English is used for most writing in Jamaica, Jamaican Patois has been gaining ground as a literary language for almost a hundred years.
 Claude McKay published his book of Jamaican poems Songs of Jamaica in 1912.
 Patois and English are frequently used for stylistic contrast (codeswitching) in new forms of Internet writing.
-This articles date and year was chosen because it connects to the founding of Kingston, Jamaica.
+The date and year of this article were chosen because they connect to the founding of Kingston, Jamaica.

 To Become an Interpreter